10 Factors to Consider to Harvest More Eggs

 3. Stress and Change

-Hens are very sensitive to stress and change to the extent that they typically stop laying eggs.
-They dislike change, which is a major cause of stress and decline in egg production.
-One of these might be the reason why your hen is not laying eggs and is stressed out: – Change of feed
+Hens can be very sensitive to stress and change to the extent that they stop laying eggs.
+They dislike change, which is a major cause of stress and a decline in egg production.
+Any of the following reasons may be why your hen is not laying eggs and is stressed out:

-– Hen is moved to a different farm or coop
+• Being moved to a different coop or yard

 4. Broodiness